sandeepsingh2406/Code-Search-Engine/README.md

 -------------------------------------------------------------------------------------------------------
 **Limitations:**

-1. Our search parameters can only contains single terms.
+1. Our search parameters can contain only single terms.
 Mutiple search values in the same parameter are not handled.

 2. The projects streamed for processing and creating index on elastic search are only Github projects, so the rest call made to Ohloh has the projects filtered for github and hence only works for projects which have a valid download url in their xml response.